Using your Blue Badge

 If you get a parking ticket even though you’ve displayed your badge properly, you can appeal it.

-When someone else can use your badge
+When you can use your badge

-You can only let someone else use your badge if:
+You can only use your badge when:

-- you’re in the car with them
+- you’re travelling in a car as a passenger

 If someone else is driving you, you must let them know the rules - otherwise the council can ask for your badge back.